-The ASRC publicly lists the emergency phone number of the Virginia Department of Emergency Services (DES) as its primary emergency phone number (804-323-2300).
-At any hour of day or night, this phone number will reach a watch officer at the Virginia DES Emergency Operations Center (EOC) at Richmond, Virginia, who will note the caller's name, phone number, and type of problem on an ASRC Mission Alert Form (MAF); he then assures this Complainant that he will be contacted by the ASRC in a few minutes.
-The watch officer then contacts University of Virginia Emergency Medical Communications Center (UVA MEDCOM) dispatcher (804-924-5805/-9287), who notes the information on his own Mission Alert Form, and then uses a paging system to alert members of the ASRC's Blue Ridge Mountain Rescue Group (BRMRG); the first of these members to call in to MEDCOM becomes to ASRC Alert Officer (AO) and contacts the DES watch officer for information on the request.
+The ASRC publicly lists the emergency phone number of the Virginia Department of Emergency Services (DES) as its primary emergency phone number: 804-323-2300.
+(DES also has an in-state toll-free number for use by search and rescue (SAR) agencies: 800-466-8892.)
+At any hour of day or night, either phone number will reach a watch officer at the Virginia DES Emergency Operations Center (EOC) at Richmond, Virginia.
+The watch officer evaluates the urgency of the incident, which influences the type and number of resources to be dispatched, and perhaps where they respond from and how they travel.
+If the DES watch officer decides to consult or alert the ASRC, or receives a specific request for ASRC assistance, he then contacts UVA MEDCOM (the University of Virginia Emergency Medical Communications Center) dispatcher at 804-924-5805/-9287, who notes the information and uses a paging system to alert the ASRC's Blue Ridge Mountain Rescue Group (BRMRG).
+The first member to call MEDCOM becomes the ASRC Alert Officer (AO) and contacts the DES watch officer for information.
 (If for any reason the paging system does not work, the UVA MEDCOM dispatcher calls down an Alert Officer List (AO List) until he reaches an Alert Officer.)
 The DES will generally continue to provide the ASRC with communications and coordination support throughout the mission, and the ASRC IC will keep the DES up to date on the mission's progress.
-Through a cooperative agreement, all search and rescue (SAR) organizations in the Virginia Search and Rescue Council are automatically notified by the Virginia DES whenever the ASRC is participating in a mission.
+Through a cooperative agreement, all SAR organizations in the Virginia Search and Rescue Council are automatically notified by the Virginia DES whenever the ASRC is participating in a mission.

 To speed alerting, ASRC Groups may set up special agreements with local agencies for direct alerting.
-For instance, central Virginia EMS agencies and Shenandoah National Park may alert the Blue Ridge Mountain Rescue Group by a direct telephone or radio call to MEDCOM, and agencies in the southwest Pennsylvania may alert the Allegheny Mountain Rescue Group by a direct telephone or radio call to STATCOM (the emergency medical communications center of the Center for Emergency Medicine of Southwest Pennsylvania).
+For instance, central Virginia EMS agencies and Shenandoah National Park may alert the Blue Ridge Mountain Rescue Group by a direct telephone or radio call to MEDCOM, and agencies in southwest Pennsylvania may alert the Allegheny Mountain Rescue Group by a direct telephone or radio call to STATCOM (the emergency communications center of the Center for Emergency Medicine of Southwest Pennsylvania).
 When a Group other than the Blue Ridge Mountain Rescue Group is alerted directly, a qualified member of the directly-alerted Group becomes the ASRC Alert Officer, and is responsible for appointing a qualified member as ASRC IC (usually, but not necessarily, from the directly-alerted Group).
-Whenever a Group becomes involved in a mission through such direct means, it is the responsibility of the ASRC AO or IC to initiate the standard ASRC alert system by contacting an BRMRG member through UVA MED-COM (who becomes the initial BRMRG Dispatch Officer), alerting the Virginia Department of Emergency services, and assigning alert postures and providing dispatch instructions to the Groups appropriately.
+Whenever a Group becomes involved in a mission through such direct means, the ASRC AO or IC must initiate the standard ASRC alert system.
+The AO uses the UVA MEDCOM phone number to alert a Blue Ridge Mountain Rescue Group member (who becomes the initial BRMRG Dispatch Officer), telephones the Virginia Department of Emergency services, and through his Group Dispatch Officer assigns alert postures and gives dispatch instructions to all the ASRC Groups.
 See Figures 1 and 2.